The table maker's quantum search

 No known classical algorithm is meaningfully faster than exhaustive search in the worst case.
 In practice, industrial CSAT instances do have structure and it is found empirically that they can be solved with methods much faster than exhaustive search by mapping to equilogical Boolean satisfiability formulas~\cite{Amla2005, Vizel2015}.

-In this work, we study the problem of determining the working precision required to compute the correctly rounded value of an elementary function for finite-precision floating-point inputs.
-Correct rounding is of practical importance in computer arithmetic.
+Here we study the problem of determining the working precision required to compute the correctly rounded value of a function at finite-precision floating-point inputs.
+Correct rounding is of practical importance in computing.
 Compounded rounding errors can give rise to large deviations between the computed and exact values of a quantity.
 Examples of adverse consequences of incorrect rounding include wildly erroneous index values of the Vancouver stock exchange in the early 1980s~\cite{mccullough1999, nievergelt2000rounding} and the failure of a US Army Patriot array to intercept a Scud missile during the Gulf War~\cite{or1992patriot, schmitt1991after}.
 These mishaps highlight the importance of verifying that computer programs round correctly.